ember-learn/cli-guides/guides/appendix/tailwind.md

 To use Tailwind JIT with Ember, this guide follows the [Tailwind Getting Started](https://tailwindcss.com/docs/installation) guide, with some minor tweaks to file names and their locations.

-To get started, installing the following dependencies
+To get started, install the following dependencies:
 ```shell
 npm install autoprefixer postcss tailwindcss
 ```